Action Jackson (1988 film): Critical

 Action Jackson had a largely negative critical reception.
-It has a score of 19% on Rotten Tomatoes from 16 reviews.
+It has a score of 24% on Rotten Tomatoes from 17 reviews.
 On Metacritic it has a weighted average score of 36 out of 100, based on 9 critics, indicating "generally unfavorable" reviews.

 Walter Goodman of the New York Times was largely indifferent to the film, mentioning that Jackson's vaunted Harvard degree did not prevent the dialogue from sounding like "junior high school locker room" talk, and that "[l]ike lots of kindred movies, Action Jackson [...] is about shattered glass and fiery explosions.
 There may be a few more car bodies sent to the junk heap than usual, but, then, this is Detroit."
 Roger Ebert of the Chicago Sun-Times gave the film one star out of a possible four and wrote: "some of the parts are good, but none of them fit and a lot of them stink".
-Ebert described Weathers as a good actor in supporting roles, but also believed he "doesn't have the necessary charisma" to be a leading man and was often out-shined by co-stars in Action Jackson.
-Ebert praised Vanity's performance as "the movie’s one redeeming merit".
+Ebert described Weathers as a good actor in supporting roles, but also believed he "doesn't have the necessary charisma" to be a leading man and was often upstaged by co-stars--particularly Vanity's performance which was "the movie’s one redeeming merit".
 Michael Wilmington of the Los Angeles Times acknowledged the film's commercial potential but lambasted its "almost pornographic fascination with guns and weaponry" and summed it up as "[b]ad in that dispiritingly well-mounted, press-all-the-buttons way that occasionally pulls in big audiences."

 Among more positive opinions, Eleanor Ringel of Cox News Services called the film a "minor-league action movie" but praised the level of care that went into it, embodied by the casting of distinguished actor Craig T. Nelson as the main antagonist.
 She said, "Weathers has weathered into a decidedly more palatable action hero than his former co-star Sly Stallone."
 Buzz McClain of The Buffalo News conceded that the film "follow[ed] the familiar formula" of contemporary action films, but found that Craig Baxley "handle[d] Jacksons action with panache" and Weathers offered an "affable presence".
 The United Press International agency deemed that Action Jackson was "a brisk action film that's sure to spark a sequel" and that "Weathers comes off well."

+Weathers was nominated for the NAACP Image Award for Outstanding Actor in a Motion Picture.
+Conversely, Vanity was nominated for the Golden Raspberry Award for Worst Actress at the 9th Golden Raspberry Awards.